 Active and self-determined

-Giving the gift of life is both a wonderful task and an enormous challenge.
-We invite you to accept this challenge with confidence and to trust in your body and be aware of its needs.
+Giving the gift of life is both a wonderful task and an great challenge.

 You take centre stage

 “For me, birth is a process, a vital life impulse – the child is starting out on his or her journey in life.
 Both the mother and the child wrestle life into existence, as it were.
 You walk and you breathe, and all the while there is this elemental feeling, this power.
 Everything is completely concentrated on the functioning of the body.
 This pulsation has a life of its own, you are nothing but body.
 You can only breathe and try to succeed.
 It is like a force of nature, as if you were standing in the eye of a tornado.
 But the tornado is not outside, it is inside you.
 And I was certain that nothing could happen to me.
 If I simply went with the flow I would get through.
 It was such an intense feeling to realise that yes, I can cope, I can do it, I can bear it.
 After that, there is nothing much that can happen to you.”

 Maria Johanna, 44 years old, businesswoman and mother of three children.
 Quoted from Unten rum.
 Die Scham ist nicht vorbei by Claudia Haarmann, p.
 96, Innenleben edition, 2005.